rpgreview/papersandpaychecks/pnp.md

 >
 > ^A^C on screen(1), and you're good to go.
 This server is up, but also taking its time.
 It's running Solaris.
 That's a mental attack value 12.
 >
 > Unsurprisingly, fail with a 10.
-That's 9 mental wounds.
+That's 9 mental bruises.
 OK, what's making it slow?
 I run top.
 >
 > At the top of the screen you see the command "oracle", and a series of dread runes and forbidden incantations taking up the rest of the commands on the page.
 Another mental attack value 12.
 >
 > Oops, roll of 6.
 I don't have any Luck Points left.
-That's 15 mental wounds.
+That's 15 mental bruises.
 >
 > ...
 Oh dear, that takes you negative.
 You suffer a contagious psychotic break: your madness cuts holes in reality itself, and faceless daemons from unknown realms emerge to plague a yet unknowing mankind.
 The CRMs greet one as "Doug".
 You weep tears of blood and gibber quietly as the veil shreds and you realise that you sit in the cubicle by the toilet door in the fluorescent cube hell of Gehenna.
 >